- #493 Oro-Medonte Line 14 South ON

 In 1980 Ruthanne and Ron undertook an ambitious plan to open a Pancake House.
-This would, again, be a significant point in our history as the plan resulted in the construction of a new sugar camp and the conversion of the old one into the new restaurant.
+This would, again, be a significant point in our history as the plan led to the the construction of a new sugar camp and the conversion of the old camp into the new restaurant.

 Ruthanne worked tirelessly to make the Pancake House a success.
 At the same time, she expanded our line of maple products and established Shaws reputation for high quality syrup by winning multiple awards for Shaw’s Maple Products at a number of maple festivals across Ontario and at the Royal Agricultural Winter Fair.

 While Ruthanne focussed on the Pancake House, Ron continued to innovate looking for ways to improve quality and efficiency in the maple syrup making process.
 In 1982, he purchased a reverse osmosis machine to separate sap from water before boiling by pushing the sap through a semi-permeable membrane.

 Then, in 1985, he installed a high pressure boiler.
 The boiler replaced an open flame with circulating steam as the heat source for boiling sap.
 The steam allowed the sap to boil at a lower heat and prevented the syrup from burning.